-Certificate Code: 5735 Contact Person: QC Faculty, Acie Earl, 309-796-5267, earla@bhc.edu.
+Certificate Code: 5737 Contact Person: QC Faculty, Acie Earl, 309-796-5267, earla@bhc.edu; Advising.

-Students who enroll in the Team Leader Certificate program will pursue a three-semester course of study designed to give students a more detailed understanding of business topics that build upon the courses found in the Lead Employee Certificate program.
-This certificate helps provide a foundation toward the completion of the Business Management and Marketing degree.
+Students who enroll in the Team Leader Certificate program will pursue a three-semester course of study designed to provide students in-depth understanding of business topics, including human resource management and human resource relations.
+These coursese are designed to develop the interpersonal skills needed to lead and manage an effective team.
+This certificate helps provide a foundation toward the completion of the Business degree.